 Before registering, a preliminary identity and similarity search in the data bases of IP Australia and the World Intellectual Property Organisation (WIPO) will check for businesses with similar trade marks as to the one you are aiming to register.
 If there are any similar trade marks, you will be informed of this potential obstacle to your registration and your options for responding to it.

 Registering your trade mark gives you the exclusive right to use it within the relevant geographic area.
 A registered trade mark also provides you with exclusive rights to license and sell the mark.
 This is a valuable marketing tool because the value and worth of the trade mark will increase with the success of the business it is associated with.

 3. Presumption of Ownership

-Trade Mark registration serves as constructive notice to the rest of the country that you are the owner of the mark, even if you do not do business nationally.
-That means you are protected against any attempts to stop you trading under a protected name or logo, unless you are not using the trade mark.
+Trade mark registration serves as constructive notice to the rest of the relevant geographic area that you are the owner of the mark.
+That means you are protected against any attempts of other businesses to stop you trading under the trade mark.
 If you do not register the trade mark and there happens to be a registered owner of an identical or a substantially similar mark, that owner will have an indefinite period of time to find you and sue you for infringement.

 5. Avoid Costly Expenses

 If you do not search and register your trademark and you find out later that another company already has the same or a very similar name or logo, you will have to redo all your business cards, stationery, advertising and signs.

 Additionally, this may also leave you open to liability for using a mark already registered.
 Litigation expenses can be costly in defending your use of the mark.